kiki101robo/AIRL_VIT-and-SAM2/README.md

 - **Visual precision** (SAM2's prompted segmentation)
 - **Temporal coherence** (optical flow propagation)

-I achieve robust object tracking from text alone.
+...we achieve robust object tracking from text alone.
 The approach generalizes to any object describable in natural language, making it highly practical for creative video editing, dataset annotation, and visual effects applications where manual annotation is prohibitive.

 ---

-## Image Placement Guide
+## Troubleshooting

-- **Image 1 (CLIPSeg heatmap)**: Place after "Stage 1: Initial Segmentation (CLIPSeg)" description
-- **Image 2 (Binary seed masks)**: Place immediately after Image 1, before Stage 2
-- **Image 3 (SAM2 refined output)**: Place after "Stage 3: Temporal Propagation" description
-- **Image 4 (Original input frame)**: Place in "Example: Bird Segmentation" section under Results
+### Common Issues
+1. **"CUDA out of memory"**:
+   - Restart runtime and re-run
+   - Use smaller video resolution or shorter clips

+2. **"Cannot open video"**:
+   - Verify `VIDEO_PATH` is correct
+   - Ensure video is uploaded to Colab filesystem

+3. **"No foreground found"**:
+   - Try more specific text prompt
+   - Check if object is visible in first frame

+4. **Slow processing**:
+   - Confirm GPU is enabled (check `torch.cuda.is_available()`)
+   - Reduce `max_seconds` parameter